googleapis/google-cloud-ruby/RELEASING.md

     1. If it's your first time running this, releasetool will likely ask you for a GitHub API token with write:repo_hook and public_repo permissions from https://github.com/settings/tokens.

     1. Next, releasetool will present you with an automatically generated changelog.
 Use the information from steps 4 and 5, as well as the provided PR numbers to edit and complete the changelog.
+Remove the "(#111)" style PR references before continuing.

     1. Releasetool will then ask you if your change is considered major, minor, or patch.
 This project uses [semantic versioning](http://semver.org).

     1. Releasetool will then create and switch to a branch called "release-#{gem-name}-v#{version}", make all the necessary changes to the changelog and gem version, and open a [pull request](https://github.com/googleapis/google-cloud-ruby/pulls).

-1. Review the PR, apply the appropriate label(s), and request a review from googleapis/yoshi-ruby.
+1. Review the PR created by releasetool in the previous step, apply the appropriate label (i.e. "api: #{gem_name}"), and request a review from googleapis/yoshi-ruby.

 1. Repeat steps 3 through 12 if you are releasing multiple gems.